webmasterdevlin/devlinduldulao.pro/src/content/blog/understanding-closure-in-javascript-and-its-importance.md

 2. Function factories: A closure can be used to create multiple functions using the same function body but holding different state information.
 This is fundamental in creating functions in a loop.

-3. Event handlers and callbacks: Closures are widely used in event handlers and callback functions where you might want a function to have access to variables set at the time of creation of the function.
+3. event handlers and callbacks: Closures are widely used in event handlers and callback functions where you might want a function to have access to variables set at the time of creation of the function.

 4. Function currying: Function currying in JavaScript is a technique of evaluating a function with multiple arguments, into a sequence of functions with single argument.
 In essence, when a function, instead of taking all arguments at one time, takes the first one and return a new function that takes the second one and returns a new function which takes the third one, and so forth, until all arguments have been fulfilled.